Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 9 –

-Comprised again of just two counties, Region 9's positivity rate has dropped then remained steady at 15% as of Wednesday.
+Comprised again of just two counties, Region 9's positivity rate has dropped again, now at 13.9% as of Friday.
 The region peaked at 17.1% Nov.
 13.

-Hospital admissions have seen an increase throughout the region, reportedly at 44 as of Wednesday.
-ICU bed capacity sits at 31% and hospital beds at 20%, according to IDPH data.
+Hospital admissions have increased again, reportedly at 42 as of Friday.
+ICU bed availability sits at 29% and hospital beds at 21%, according to IDPH data.

 Counties in Region 9 include Lake and McHenry.